 1 Patients is the key to success!!!!!!!!!!!!!!!!!!!!

 2 Find a big table and layout all the pieces.
-Each piece is number by the order it should be put on.
+Each piece is numbered (if done in cut vinyl) by the order it should be put on.

 3 This graphic is big so the best way to put this on is wet.
-Have a sprayer bottle of RRD Application Fluid and a sqeegee (small 6inch window one will do.)
+Have a sprayer bottle (NO Windex or window cleaners) with 2 drops of dish soap to 16oz of water and a squeegee (small 6inch window one will do.)

 4 Figure out the area on the trailer you want to do and clean really good and remove any screws which could be in the graphic area.